Table of Contents

 Keep in mind that making on-time payments consistently every month can be helpful in building your credit score.
 Like most other lenders, another perk offered by Citizens Bank is that there’s no prepayment penalty if you decide to pay off any or all of your loan ahead of schedule.

 Citizens Bank allows borrowers to apply for joint loans as co-applicants.
 Simply select that option at the beginning of the application process.
-If your co-applicant has started an application already, you can logon separately to submit your own information.
+If your co-applicant has started an application already, you can log in separately to submit your own information.

 Active military members may also receive special benefits when taking out a personal loan with Citizens Bank.
-To see what kind of perks you might qualify for, call Citizens Bank directly and ask to speak to a customer service representative.
+To see what kind of perks you might qualify for, visit their website or call them directly and ask to speak to a customer service representative.

 Citizens Bank’s History